appsmithorg/appsmith-docs/website/docs/AI-assistants/appsmith-ai.md

 ### AI Chat Assistant

-The AI Chat Assistant enables dynamic interactions within the AI Chat Widget, facilitating intelligent suggestions and insights to streamline complex workflows.
+The AI Chat Assistant allows you to interact with AI models using the AI Chat Widget.
+It enables users to ask questions and receive responses directly within the chat interface.
+This feature works only with the AI Chat Widget.

-<ZoomImage
-  src="/img/appsmithai-chat.gif"
-  alt="Appsmith AI"
-  caption="AI Chat Assistant"
-/>